Reallynotanalien/so_long/README.md

 <img src="https://user-images.githubusercontent.com/101518532/235535445-db7cb863-fd05-439b-af49-a259f1343cac.gif" alt="Gameplay screenshot" width="830" height="416">
 </div>

-So_long is a small 2D Game made using the MiniLibX Graphics Library - Textures, sprites and tiles included.
+This project is a very small 2D game.
+Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements.

 ### Minilibx
 This project had to be done using a simple graphic library called the MLX, which was provided with the subject.
 I have included the [library](https://github.com/42Paris/minilibx-linux) here with my code but you can find more info on here: [https://harm-smits.github.io/42docs/libs/minilibx](https://harm-smits.github.io/42docs/libs/minilibx).